Kenneth Harrison (serial killer): Early life

 Kenneth Francis Harrison was born on September 4, 1938, in the Mission Hill neighborhood of Boston, one of two children of Earl Harrison and his Polish-born wife Veronica (née Zemotel).
-Little is known about his personal life, but after finishing the eight grade, Harrison became an unemployed itinerant cook who lived in various rooming houses around the South End, and sometimes inside South Station.
+Little is known about his personal life, but after finishing the eighth grade, Harrison became an unemployed itinerant cook who lived in various rooming houses around the South End, and sometimes inside South Station.

 Murders

 On April 15, 1967, 6-year-old Lucy Palmarin, originally from Puerto Rico, was sent by her parents to turn in a tonic bottle in a public housing project in Boston.
 When she failed to return home for dinner, her disappearance was reported to the authorities, who launched an all-out search for Palmarin.
 They questioned numerous neighbors, searched various abandoned buildings and isolated areas, but were initially unable to find her.
 According to a playmate of Palmarin, she was last seen climbing into a black Sedan driven by an unfamiliar man – this greatly alarmed her family, as Palmarin did not speak English and was not very well acquainted with anyone in the area.

 On May 24, two teenagers walking towards Broadway station noticed something wedged between some rubbish thrown into the Fort Point Channel, and upon closer inspection, they realized that it was the body of a little girl.
 Her death was listed as drowning, but at the time, it was presumed to have been accidental.
 The finding was quickly reported to the authorities, who recovered it and brought it to local mortuary, where it was positively identified as that of Lucy Palmarin by one of her brothers.
 Upon hearing of the discovery, Palmarin's mother fainted and had to be driven to a hospital for treatment.

 On June 16, 1969, 31-year-old Joseph "Joe" Breen, a Marine Corps veteran who worked at the water department in Brookline, went to the Novelty Bar in the Combat Zone to drink with some friends.
 After drinking with them for some time, Breen decided to play shuffleboard with another customer – Harrison.
 The two played until closing time, whereupon they left the bar together.
-Some later, the pair got into a brawl over the cost of a bottle of liquor and the cab fare, whereupon Harrison pushed Breen into a waterfilled pit and beat him on the head with rocks.
+Sometime later, the pair got into a brawl over the cost of a bottle of liquor and the cab fare, whereupon Harrison pushed Breen into a waterfilled pit and beat him on the head with rocks.
 He then went to the nearest phone and called the police, informing them about the body's location.
 Harrison then said that it was "The Giggler" who was speaking, promptly began to giggle, and then hung up.
 Breen's body was found on the following day at the described location.